Fall Field Course

 Northern Exposure | Fall Field Course

 The Northern Environmental and Conservation Sciences fall field school is held in the Yukon Territory every year during the fall reading break (mid-November).
 'Northern Exposures’ joins students from northern and southern locations to explore the natural and cultural history of the Yukon/Alaska, and to learn and apply interdisciplinary approaches to environmental, social and economic challenges in these regions.
 Late fall conditions provide a lens for examining the relationships between northern environments and human societies, and identifying appropriate research and management approaches for northern systems.

 This is a 3 credit course suitable for senior-level university students enrolled in natural and social science programs, including the Certificate on International Learning.
 The instructors include university faculty and college staff, personnel from territorial and First Nations governments, and representatives of other Yukon agencies.
 Seminars and field exercises will emphasize student-centered experiential learning, while benefiting from the wealth of local knowledge present in the area.
 Students will be based near Whitehorse and Haines Junction for the majority of the course.

 Places are limited and will be filled on a first-come basis.
 All participants must register in and pay tuition for University of Alberta RENR 465.
-Additional course fees of $1500 for non-Yukon* students include return transportation from Edmonton to Whitehorse, local accommodation, coverage of meals, and transport for field excursions.
+Additional course fees for non-Yukon* students include return transportation from Edmonton to Whitehorse, local accommodation, coverage of meals, and transport for field excursions.
 Participants are responsible for personal outdoor equipment (appropriate fall/winter clothing and footwear).
-Additional course fees of $1000 apply to Yukon students, for partial coverage of meals, accommodation, and transport for field excursions.
+Additional course fees apply to Yukon students, for partial coverage of meals, accommodation, and transport for field excursions.
 Details on fees for the Fall 2024 course are to be determined, but should be around $1800, and a non-refundable deposit will be due in April (Date to be confirmed).
 The deposit is to secure your spot and help us with the planning to save on costs by booking flights and accommodations early.

 Please keep in mind that the syllabus is likely to change from year to year.